FSAR Data Standardization Workflow

 • Re-upload if needed until intake checks are clean.

-• Record accepted upload version, intake date, and any profile-specific notes.
+• Record accepted upload version, intake date, and any route-specific notes.

 Step 7 — Publish externally (if in scope and approved)